Procaer Picchio

 The Procaer F.15 Picchio (Italian: "Woodpecker") is an Italian-designed light utility aircraft built by Procaer (PROgetti Costruzioni AERonautiche).

 Design

 The Picchio was developed in Italy in the late 1950s as a further development of Stelio Frati's Falco and Nibbio designs.
-Like its predecessors, the Picchio was a conventional low-wing cantilever monoplane of exceptionally clean lines, with retractable tricycle undercarriage.
-Early versions of the Picchio shared the same wooden construction as the earlier designs, but had a thin aluminium skin over the top of their plywood skins.
+Similar to its predecessors, the Picchio featured a conventional low-wing cantilever monoplane design with exceptionally clean lines and a retractable tricycle undercarriage.
+Early versions of the Picchio retained the same wooden construction as earlier models but incorporated a thin aluminum skin over the plywood.
 The F.15E and F.15F, however, were all-metal.

 Production

 Production of the early, wooden Picchios was carried out by Procaer in Milan, but in the mid 1960s, Frati established General Avia as his own factory to build his designs, commencing with the F.15E.
 Only a few examples were built, however, and the design lay dormant until revived by an Austrian company, HOAC in the mid 1990s.
 HOAC arranged to have the two-seat F.15F model built at the JSC Sokol plant in Niznij Novgorod, but ran out of money, leaving Sokol with unsold airframes in various states of completion.